secretkeylabs/wallet-connect/webapp/README.md

     The App is just a client and simply sends some requests.

-    So - everything we do is RPC-like request that goes through "rpc client" like this:
+    So - everything we do is RPC-like request that goes through "RPC client" like this:

     ```javascript
     const request = {
         method: 'stacks_signMessage', //here you provide the method you want to use
         params: { //and here you pass the arguments
-            pubkey: address, //XXX: This one is required
+            pubkey: address,
             message, //this is our custom payload
         },
     };